Maxhob'ayakhawuleza Sandile

 King (iKumkani) Maxhob'ayakhawuleza Sandile "Aa!
 Zanesizwe!"
 (21 May 1956 – 11 July 2011) was the son of the late King Mxolisi Sandile "Aa!
-Bazindlovu", who was the son of King Archie Velile Sandile, and Queen Nolizwe, the daughter of Western Mpondoland King Victor Poto Ndamase "Aa!
-Bhekuzulu", and sister to both King Tutor Vulindlela Ndamase "Aa!
-Nyangelizwe" and the wife of Chief Thandathu Jongilizwe Mabandla of the AmaBhele aseTyhume royal clan.
+Bazindlovu", who was the son of King Archie Velile Sandile, and Queen Nolizwe, (the daughter of Western Mpondoland King Victor Poto Ndamase "Aa!
+Bhekuzulu!", and sister to King Tutor Vulindlela Ndamase "Aa!
+Nyangelizwe!"; Xhosa Queen Nondwe Sigcawu the wife of King Xolilizwe Sigcawu "Aa!
+Xolilizwe!"; and AmaBhele Chieftain Nolusapho Mabandla the wife of Chief Thandathu Jongilizwe Mabandla "Aa!
+Jongilizwe!" of the AmaBhele aseTyhume royal clan).
+He was brother to AmaMpondomise Queen Nolitha Matiwane the wife of King Loyiso Mitwane and mother to AmaMpondomise King Luzuko Matiwane, Aa!
+Zwelozuko!.
 He was the 6th descendant of Sandile and 10th descendant of King Phalo, the Son of King Tshiwo.

 In 1988 he married his wife, Princess Nomusa Zulu, who was the daughter of the then Zulu King, the late King Cyprian Bhekuzulu kaSolomon and sister to King Goodwill Zwelithini kaBhekuzulu.

 He became ruler of the Right Hand House of the Xhosa Kingdom in 1991 after his mother had been regent during the time when the Ciskeian government had been under the control of Lennox Sebe which was later taken over in the same period by Brigadier Joshua Oupa Gqozo.